 What is Crewel Embroidery?

-Crewel embroidery is a form of embroidery that traditionally uses 2-ply worsted wool yarn wool on natural, evenly woven fabric.
+Crewel embroidery is a type of embroidery that traditionally uses 2-ply wool thread on natural, evenly woven fabric.
 This style of embroidery creates a textured, almost 3 dimensional look.

 According to Crewel Embroidery by Audrey A. Francini, “Although wool embroidery was worked in many European countries long ago and other forms of embroidery date back into early China, Coptic Egypt, and Greece, crewel embroidery as we know it today originated in England in the sixteenth century”.
 (Francini, 7)

-You can read even more about it’s history in this article from the Textile Research Center.
+You can read even more about crewel work’s history in this article from the Textile Research Center.

 What is the difference between crewel and embroidery?

-There are many traditional designs that you can see in museums and in old books that are characteristic of crewel work.
-However, the only thing that truly differentiates crewel work from surface embroidery is the yarn that is used!
+Traditional crewel work can be found in museums and in old books.
+However, the only thing that truly differentiates crewel work from surface embroidery is the yarn that is used, which is made of wool.

 Crewel Embroidery Tools